 When buying a life insurance policy, it is important to figure out the correct amount of the policy to get, and also if you should get a term policy or whole life policy.

-You should not start before you have totaled up your monthly expenses, your monthly income, your mortgage, and then figured out how much money your family would need to cover those items and your funeral.
-Granted, thinking about your funeral is not pleasant, but it is a necessity.
-Funerals are expensive.
+You should not start before you have totaled up your monthly expenses, your monthly income, your mortgage, any debts that need to be paid immediately, and then figure out how much money your family would need to cover those items, but, don't forget to add the cost of your funeral.

 You can use a handy online calculator like this one to figure out how much life insurance to get.

 This means your family will be short $500 to $800 every month.
 They will need at least that much from your insurance policy.
 If your spouse or family member invests the life insurance money wisely, he or she will be able to gain that much from dividends.

 Other people prefer to take out enough of a life insurance policy to pay off the mortgage and loans.
 If a family is starting with a clean slate, they are often able to afford the rest of the bills on the amount that social security benefits will provide.

 Treatments for heart disease currently run upwards of $100,000 to $200,000.
 With this in mind, it can be devastating to a family who has lost their loved one to then be forced into bankruptcy by medical bills.